jimporter/mettle/doc/running-tests.md

     Run tests that match either attribute.

-#### --no-fork
+#### --no-subproc

-By default, mettle forks its process to run each test, in order to detect crashes during the execution of a test.
-To disable this, you can pass `--no-fork`, and all the tests will run in the same process.
+By default, mettle creates a subprocess for each test, in order to detect crashes during the execution of a test.
+To disable this, you can pass `--no-subproc`, and all the tests will run in the same process.
 This option can only be specified for the individual test binaries, *not* for the `mettle` driver.